rajeshvkothari/oom/GIN_README_2508.md

 - Verify firewall model:

-  - Browse the metrics using browser at http://{IP_OF_PACKET_SINK}:667 Validate that number of captured packets by sink will gets increase in 'Graphs' section
+  - Check that VM are created on AWS.
   - Compare tosca-models/cci/firewallCsarClout.json with puccini/so/firewall-dgraph-clout.json using compare tool.

 - Verify nonrtric model:

-  - Comaands to verify all pods are running using following commands on bonap-server:
+  - Verify that all pods are running using following command on bonap-server:
     ```sh
 	kubectl get pods -n nonrtric
 	```